Whilst Pilotwings 64 (1997) is a tad more legendary and accomplished, we shouldn’t ignore its predecessor on the SNES. Spread those wings, game thing!

 But the game was really another chance for Nintendo to show off about its technology with Mode 7 graphics.
-We covered that in our F-Zero review already!
+We covered that in our F-Zero on the SNES review already!

 In Pilotwings, you have a variety of missions to complete across a batch of flying-based machinery.